Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 3.1
 _Released April 11, 2014, correlating to ExactTarget's 2014-03 Release_<br/>

-> _This version no longer supported as of August 25, 2014._

 * Added Support for Geofence messaging
 * Centralized support for how app backgrounding was handled.
 * Add ability to turn on/off features in the call to ETPush.readyAimFire().